Tips on Managing Hay Fever Children’s Asthma Service Information Leaflet

 About pollen and hay fever

-Hay fever is an allergic reaction to pollen, typically when it comes into contact with your mouth, nose, eyes and throat.
-Pollen is a fine powder from plants.
+Hay fever is an allergy caused by pollen.
+It occurs when pollen comes into contact with your mouth, nose, eyes, or throat.
+Pollen is a fine powder produced by plants.

-Levels are at their highest 6pm to 8pm in rural areas and 10pm to midnight in towns.
-The UK’s peak pollen season is usually the last two weeks in June.
+Pollen levels are highest between 6:00pm and 8:00pm in rural areas, and from 10:00pm to midnight in towns.
+The UK’s peak pollen season is usually the last two weeks of June.

 - Sneezing